Center of the category $\mathcal{O}$ for a hybrid quantum group: Introduction and notations

 \subsection{Acknowledgments}

 The author sincerely thanks his supervisor Professor Peng Shan for suggesting this problem and her patient guidance.
 Without her help this article could not be finished by the author alone.
 The author also thanks Professor Nicolai Reshetikhin for enlightening discussions.
+The author thanks Tamas Hausel for pointing out a mistake on Harish-Chandra center in an earlier version.